24hourkirtan/audio-streaming-apis/pages/apis/accounts.md

   <h1  id="page-title">Endpoints > Accounts</h1>
 </div>

-The mp3s collection holds all id3 information extracted from the available mp3 files on the fie system.
-Records are read only and have been written to this collection by the Indexer.
+The accounts collection holds all user accounts.
+Authentication is required for all endpoints.

 <table id="tbl">
   <colgroup>